Umami Pot

 Sautéed Green Bell Peppers with Shio Kombu

-Sautéed Green Bell Peppers with Shio Kombu is an irresistible Japanese dish that combines the subtle bitterness of green bell peppers with the savory flavor of shio kombu (salted kelp).
-This dish truly allows you to appreciate the unique taste of peppers.
+Sautéed Green Bell Peppers with Shio Kombu is a Japanese dish that combines the subtle bitterness of green bell peppers with the umami-rich flavor of shio kombu (salted kelp).
+It really allows you to appreciate the peppers’ unique flavor in a simple yet delicious way.

 No ratings yet